paulcalvano/paulcalvano.github.io/_posts/2025-08-17-ai-bots-and-robots-txt.markdown

 ![AI Crawler Directives for Popular Sites](/assets/img/blog/ai-bots-and-robots-txt/ai-crawler-directives-popularsites.jpg){:loading="lazy"}

 If we look at this across all sites a new pattern emerges.
 We can see a lot more sites that have both allow and disallow directives for AI agents.
 This may be due to large platforms automatically updating these agents in their customer's robots.txt file.
-For example, Squarespace and Cloudflare both have solutions that appear to add these files for their customers.
+For example, [Squarespace](https://support.squarespace.com/hc/en-us/articles/360022347072-Request-that-AI-models-exclude-your-site){:target="_blank"} and [Cloudflare](https://developers.cloudflare.com/bots/additional-configurations/managed-robots-txt/){:target="_blank"} both have solutions that appear to automatically add AI crawlers to a site's robots.txt file.

 ![AI Crawler Directives for Popular Sites](/assets/img/blog/ai-bots-and-robots-txt/ai-crawler-directives-allsites.jpg){:loading="lazy"}